Abhibadwar/Ai_Trip_Planner/README.md

-Got it ✅ You want to include instructions for running this project in a **`uv` environment** (the new fast Python package manager from Astral).
-I’ll extend the README accordingly.

-Here’s the updated version with **`uv` setup steps** included:

----

 # 🌍 Travel Planner Agentic Application

 This project is an AI-powered **Travel Planner** web application built with **Streamlit** for the frontend and **FastAPI** for the backend.
 It generates personalized travel plans using an agentic workflow powered by AI models (e.g., Groq) and provides visual representations of planning graphs.